Sharon Gal: Biography

 Gal was born in Tirat Carmel.
 He hosted an economics program ('Economic Night') on Channel 10 until he resigned due to allegations of sexual harassment in 2010.
 The case was dropped due to lack of evidence.
 After his resignation, Gal became a radio show host.
 In summer 2014, Gal interviewed MK Haneen Zoabi on his radio show following the kidnapping of three Israeli teenagers in the West Bank.
 Zoabi said on the show that she did not believe the kidnappers were terrorists.

+In July 2017, he started presenting the main current affairs program of Radio South and Radio Galey Israel, every morning (Sunday-Thursday) from eight to ten.

 In 2019 he started hosting the TV show "Sharon and Rani LTD" along with Rani Rahav.